bgigurtsis/blog/_posts/2021-02-15-discordbot.md

 @client.event
 {% endhighlight %}

 Create an instance of `client`, our connection to Discord.
-The second line tells python that an even needs to happen in order to execute.
+The second line tells python that an event needs to happen in order to execute.

 {% highlight python %}
 async def on_message(message):
 {% endhighlight %}

-Runs the following code when a message is received
+Runs the following code when a message is received.

 {% highlight python %}
 emoji = '<:timeout2:806320653451001856>'